nhok0169/Fix-Raiden-Boss/Fix-Raiden-Boss 2.0 (for all user )/README.md

 ### Command Options
 ```
   -h, --help          show this help message and exit
-  -d, --deleteBackup  whether to keep a backup copy of the original .ini files
+  -d, --deleteBackup  whether to not keep a backup copy of the original .ini files
 ```